aurora-opensource/xviz/dev-docs/007-transforms-rfc.md

 ## Streetscape.gl implementation details

-The streetscape.gl implementation currently manages the transform resolution through a single function, resolveCoordinateTransform(), which is given access to the the internal data frame and the the stream metadata.
+The streetscape.gl implementation currently manages the transform resolution through a single function, resolveCoordinateTransform(), which is given access to the internal data frame and the the stream metadata.
 With that information it can process the _links_ transform chain to compute the affective matrix for rendering.

-We may want to build a transform cache if necessary, but that is a performance implmentation detail.
+We may want to build a transform cache if necessary, but that is a performance implementation detail.

 # Follow-up proposals